The skinny on sulfates.

 The second question we hear a lot is…

 The science of sulfates gets a little more complicated after these initial answers, however.
 First, when we talk about sulfates, what we really mean is Sodium Laureth Sulfate (SLES) and Sodium Lauryl Sulfate (SLS), so let’s talk specifically about those.

-What’s so bad about SLS and SLES sulfates?
+What’s so bad about SLS and SLES sulfates in shampoo?